Violent clashes at Kashmir protest in UK, 2 arrested

-Two people remain in custody after being arrested during clashes as thousands of protesters led by British Pakistani groups descended upon the Indian High Commission here against the scrapping of the special status of Jammu and Kashmir.
-The 'Kashmir Freedom March' began at Parliament Square on Tuesday and moved towards India House, with protesters waving anti-India placards and chanting slogans such as 'Azadi' and 'Stop Shelling in Kashmir'.
+Two people remain in custody after being arrested during clashes as thousands of protesters led by British Pakistani groups descended upon the Indian High Commission here against the scrapping of special status of Jammu and Kashmir.
+The “Kashmir Freedom March” began at Parliament Square and moved towards India House, with protesters waving anti-India placards and chanting slogans such as “Azadi” and “Stop Shelling in Kashmir”.

 Scotland Yard said it had appropriate police presence to monitor the protest march.
 “Two people were arrested for criminal damage and remain in custody,” a Metropolitan Police spokesperson said.